Cristianokyo/AndroidProject/README.md

 # AndroidProject
 My name is Nguyen Anh Tuan
-Thiss is my project android
+This is my project android